 Please note you should listen to your doctor’s advice.
-These tips are to be intended as a replacement for taking thyroid medication or following any other medical prescription.
+These tips are NOT to be intended as a replacement for taking thyroid medication or following any other medical prescription.

 Losing Weight with Hypothyroidism: How to improve your mindset and have more willpower

 You may think that you are struggling to reach your goals because you lack willpower.
 However, the reality is that willpower is finite for everyone, and there are also a lot of other factors that you cannot have control over.
 This is why it’s essential to focus first on those things you do have control over.